 There is a concerted attempt to create the false equivalency between an individual who went into a little bit of consumer debt, and a bank who leveraged themselves 33-1.
 It’s an outrageous comparison.
 N.K.

 Former deputy prime minister Theodoros Pangalos said, “We all gorged together” – as in every Greek was complicit to causing the crisis.
 In contrast, Alexis Tsipras, the head of main opposition party Syriza, has pointed the finger at Angela Merkel and her followers.
-How should the way that the crisis came about affect the way we try to solve it?
+How should the way that the crisis came about affect the way we try to solve it?If you accept the premise that everybody created this crisis equally, then you have created the context where collective punishment is acceptable.
+That is the whole point of this false equivalency.

 There is a concerted attempt to create the false equivalency between an individual who went into a little bit of consumer debt, and a bank who leveraged themselves 33-1.
 It’s an outrageous comparison.
 But unfortunately this is the way economics is discussed in our culture where you always have these equivalencies.
 Between family debt and the debt of a nation.
 ‘Would you run your house this way?’
 It’s a ridiculous comparison because the way you run your house is not the way you run your country.
 We all gorged together … that means everyone has to starve.
 But of course we know everybody won’t starve.